-Life as an independent consultant involves a different approach, and the same can be said for independents come tax time.
-Since many ICs receive payment on a 1099, it’s important to note that tax time for independents isn’t as straightforward as simply plugging a few numbers into an online tax calculator.
+Life as an independent professional involves a different approach than that of a full-time employee, and the same can be said for independents come tax time.
+Since many independents receive payment on a 1099, tax time for independents isn’t as straightforward as simply plugging a few numbers into an online tax calculator.

 Here are five ways to make sure you file your self-employed taxes compliantly—with as little headache as possible!